SB-2037

 Oklahoma Senate Bill 2037 — An Act relating to artificial intelligence; defining terms; requiring certain informed consent for use of artificial intelligence by licensed mental health professional or licensed health care provider; authorizing and prohibiting certain uses of artificial intelligence; specifying authority to make final decisions; providing administrative penalties; prohibiting certain acts related to therapy or psychotherapy services; authorizing certain investigation and penalties by the Attorney General; providing for codification; and declaring an emergency.

-Requires licensed mental health professionals and licensed health care providers in Oklahoma to obtain written informed consent from patients before using AI in clinical care, including disclosure of the AI's use and specific purpose.
-Prohibits AI from making independent therapeutic or medical decisions, directly interacting with clients in therapeutic or medical communication, generating treatment plans without professional review, or detecting emotions or mental states (mental health context) or diagnosing medical conditions (healthcare context).
-Bars any person or entity from offering therapy or psychotherapy services via internet-based AI unless conducted by a licensed mental health professional.
-Enforcement is through licensure board disciplinary action and Attorney General investigation, with administrative fines up to $10,000 per violation.
+Regulates the use of artificial intelligence by licensed mental health professionals and licensed health care providers in Oklahoma.
+Requires written informed consent — including disclosure of AI use and its specific purpose — before AI may be used to record or transcribe therapy sessions or assist in patient care.
+Licensed professionals must maintain full responsibility for all AI interactions, outputs, and data use, and AI is prohibited from making independent therapeutic or medical decisions, directly interacting with clients/patients therapeutically, generating treatment plans without professional review, or detecting emotions or mental states (mental health context).
+Prohibits any person or entity from offering therapy or psychotherapy services through Internet-based AI unless conducted by a licensed mental health professional.
+Violations are subject to administrative fines up to $10,000 per violation enforced by licensure boards or the Attorney General.
 Declared an emergency measure effective upon passage and approval.

 Summary

-Requires licensed mental health professionals and licensed health care providers in Oklahoma to obtain written informed consent from patients before using AI in clinical care, including disclosure of the AI's use and specific purpose.
-Prohibits AI from making independent therapeutic or medical decisions, directly interacting with clients in therapeutic or medical communication, generating treatment plans without professional review, or detecting emotions or mental states (mental health context) or diagnosing medical conditions (healthcare context).
-Bars any person or entity from offering therapy or psychotherapy services via internet-based AI unless conducted by a licensed mental health professional.
-Enforcement is through licensure board disciplinary action and Attorney General investigation, with administrative fines up to $10,000 per violation.
+Regulates the use of artificial intelligence by licensed mental health professionals and licensed health care providers in Oklahoma.
+Requires written informed consent — including disclosure of AI use and its specific purpose — before AI may be used to record or transcribe therapy sessions or assist in patient care.
+Licensed professionals must maintain full responsibility for all AI interactions, outputs, and data use, and AI is prohibited from making independent therapeutic or medical decisions, directly interacting with clients/patients therapeutically, generating treatment plans without professional review, or detecting emotions or mental states (mental health context).
+Prohibits any person or entity from offering therapy or psychotherapy services through Internet-based AI unless conducted by a licensed mental health professional.
+Violations are subject to administrative fines up to $10,000 per violation enforced by licensure boards or the Attorney General.
 Declared an emergency measure effective upon passage and approval.

 Enforcement & Penalties